Gerald Loeb Award

-The Gerald Loeb Award, also referred to as the Gerald Loeb Award for Distinguished Business and Financial Journalism, is a recognition of excellence in journalism, especially in the fields of business, finance and the economy.
+The Gerald Loeb Awards, also referred to as the Gerald Loeb Awards for Distinguished Business and Financial Journalism, is a recognition of excellence in journalism, especially in the fields of business, finance and the economy.
 The award was established in 1957 by Gerald Loeb, a founding partner of E.F.
 Hutton & Co.
 Loeb's intention in creating the award was to encourage reporters to inform and protect private investors as well as the general public in the areas of business, finance and the economy.

 Gerald Loeb

 Loeb first became known for his book The Battle for Investment Survival, which was popular during the Great Depression and is still considered a classic.
 Born in 1899, Loeb began his investing career in 1921 in the bond department of a brokerage firm in San Francisco, California.
 He moved to New York in 1921 after joining with E. F. Hutton & Co., and became vice-chairman of the board when the company incorporated in 1962.
 The Wall Street Crash of 1929 greatly affected Loeb's investing style, and in his 1971 book The Battle for Stock Market Profits, he viewed the market as a battlefield.
 Loeb offered a contrarian investing viewpoint, in books and columns in Barron's, The Wall Street Journal, and Investor Magazine.
 Forbes magazine called Loeb "the most quoted man on Wall Street."
 He created the Gerald Loeb Award in order to foster further quality reporting for individual investors.